The

 “If you build on fill you will pay the bill”

--in this region of the country, fill material on a slope steeper than 2:1 is highly unstable and susceptible to settlement.
+in this region of the country, fill material on a slope steeper than 2:1 is highly unstable and susceptible to settlement.
 Due to geometry constraints, sometimes builders are forced to build on slopes steeper than 2:1, if this is the case some standard building practices should take place.
 The foundation of the residence should always go down to residual

-and water runoff should terminate below the toe of the fill material to protect from erosion.
+(untouched) soil, or rest on reinforced soil in order to achieve proper stability.
+Gutter pipes and water runoff should terminate below the toe of the fill material to protect from erosion.
 If possible, do not build within 10 feet of where the fill slope breaks downhill.